tking/JSTUN/README.md

 The reality is not as dark as it might seem after reading the previous section.
 All tested STUN servers provided a minimal set of functionality that is required to discover firewalls and NATs.

-If you found a bug or if you want to implement enhancements or additional functionalities please do not hesitate to contact me by email.
-A CVS account can be provided if needed.
+If you found a bug or if you want to implement enhancements or additional functionalities please do not hesitate to contact me.

 What do you need?